 Reduction Agreements are limited to one per calendar quarter.
 To

-change carriers or percentage of allocation among the carriers you
+change carriers or percentage of allocation among the providers you

-must file a new Carrier Election and Allocation Adobe PDF (31K) form, which can
+must file a new Provider Election and Allocation Adobe PDF (31K) form, which can

 be done twice per calendar year.
 You may suspend your contributions